surrealdb/benchmarking/PERFORMANCE.md

 When starting the SurrealDB server, it is important to run the server using the correct configuration options and settings.
 For production environments or for performance benchmarking, the `--log` command-line argument or the `SURREAL_LOG` environment variable should be set to `error`, `warn`, or `info` (the default option when not specified).
 Other log verbosity levels (such as `debug`, `trace`, or `full`) are only for use in debugging, testing, or development scenarios.

 When starting up the SurrealDB binary ensure that the `--log` argument is omitted, or specifically set to the correct log verbosity level.
+Additionally, ensure that the `rocksdb` storage engine is used to store data.

 ```sh
 surreal start --log info rocksdb:/data